 ONLINE ENTRY FORM

 Please submit an online entry form for each award entry.
-If a team contributed to an entry, please list all contributors.
+If a team contributed to an entry, please list a maximum of four contributors.
 If you need to submit electronic documents not available online, send to TMA by email.

-2. Long Print/Online Breaking News or Features.
-Articles of more than 2,000 words in print publications or online publications.
+2. In-Depth Print/Online Stories or Series: Articles of more than 2,500 words in print publications or online publications.

-4. Short Radio News.
-Brief news stories produced by any Texas radio station with a duration of 2:30 (two minutes, 30 seconds) or less.
+3. Radio News: Brief news stories produced by any Texas radio station with a duration of 10 minutes or less.

-10. Texas Health Journalist of the Year.
-Recognition for a well-rounded and notable body of work produced in a single year by a print, broadcast, or online journalist.
-The work could consist of articles/reports on a specific topic, such as COVID-19, Medicaid coverage, or insurance reform, or on a variety of topics about medicine or health care.
+8. Texas Health Journalist of the Year – Small Market: Recognition for a well-rounded and notable body of work produced in a single year by a print, broadcast, or online journalist in all other Texas markets.
+The work could consist of articles/reports on a specific topic or on a variety of topics about medicine or health care.
 Send up to four work samples to represent your work.
 Put all submissions under a single URL, such as one YouTube link, or put all URLs on a single entry form.

 Who Can Enter?

-Any general-interest print, broadcast, or online news journalist working for a media outlet based in Texas.
+Any general-interest print, broadcast, or online news journalist working for a media outlet based in Texas may enter.
 Entries from trade, medical professional, or other nonmedia outlets are ineligible.
 Stories must be intended primarily for a Texas audience.

 What Can You Enter?

-Any general news piece aimed at the public (no public service announcements, promotional spots, nonmedia blogs, or marketing pieces) that first appeared or aired in a Texas media-based outlet during 2021.
+Any general news content aimed at the public (no public service announcements, promotional spots, nonmedia blogs, or marketing pieces) that first appeared or aired in a Texas-based news outlet during 2022.

 Other Contest Information

-- Journalists may submit up to two total award entries in categories one through nine, plus a Texas Health Journalist of the Year entry.
+- Journalists may submit up to two entries in categories one through six, plus a Texas Health Journalist of the Year entry.

-- Entries may be the work of an individual or the collective effort of several staff members at a publication or station.
+- Entries may be the work of an individual or the collective effort of several staff members at a publication or station (however, no more than four may be listed).

 - TMA and its judges reserve the right to disqualify any entry not meeting eligibility requirements.